 1. My food keeps going off before the use-by date

-When this happens it’s a sure-fire sign your fridge isn't working properly and may need repairing or replacing.
+Food going off early is a sure-fire sign your fridge isn't working properly and may need repairing or replacing.
 It could mean a few things are wrong:

-- the thermostat isn't working properly
+- Thermostat isn't working properly

-- condenser coils are covered in dust
+- Condenser coils are covered in dust

 You’re used to having to defrost your freezer, even though it can be a massive pain.
 But now you’re getting a similar build-up of ice in your fridge – whoever heard of defrosting a fridge?